 I’ll show you fear in a handful of chalk dust!
 Evidence of T. S. Eliot trying to invent Sudoku.

 Eliot’s complex, even maddening, use of distancing tactics in “The Waste Land:” the rapid dislocation of location, time, speakers, and national language, along with a plan to make everything a possible reference to something else—usually something old and not mundanely immediate—is not at all like the pre-WWI Modernists.
 Still, that didn’t keep that sort of older Modernist style from breaking in every so often.

 Today’s piece “Hyacinth Girl” is one such part of “The Waste Land.”
 If it had been presented as a standalone poem in one of the early Imagist anthologies it would have fit right in.
 There’s no post-graduate work necessary here, as was demonstrated by an 80s college-rock band who conceptionally used the same trope with no need for footnotes.

 Not Eliot’s, nor my “Hyacinth Girl,” and not Winter Hours’ either.
 This is the original version by Ward 8, a predecessor band that make it sound more like the Velvet Underground.

-To hear my performance of this part of Eliot’s “The Wasteland,” use the player below.
+To hear my performance of this part of Eliot’s “The Waste Land,” use the player below or with this highlighted hyperlink with will open a new tab window and play it.
 It starts out with just acoustic guitar and voice, but eventually some bass, strings and piano arrive.
-What would additional parts of “The Wasteland” sound like if combined with eclectic original music?
+What would additional parts of “The Waste Land” sound like if combined with eclectic original music?
 Stick around during #npm2018 as we’ll be letting you find out.